Karma Sonam Wangmo PhD

 Early Life and Education

 Sonam was born into a Polish family in 1979 in Warsaw as Aleksandra Szewczyk.
 She has a younger sister Katarzyna ‘Katalina’.
 Sonam’s mother is a doctor of economy, and her father is a master engineer and architect.
 Sonam has noble ancestry on her mothers side.
 Her maternal great-grandfather was a member of AK during WWII and he was stationed in UK for an extended time with his family, he received a War Order of Virtuti Militari for his bravery and leadership during WWII and in life.
-Sonam’s maternal grandmother grew up mostly in India where she attended schools, before living for a short time in UK.
+The second world war had an immense effect on Sonam’s maternal grandmother’s life.
+She spent significant amount of time in India where she attended schools, before living for a short time in UK.

 Sonam had a challenging childhood growing up in communist Poland, with a lot of scarcity and poverty that her friends experienced, as well as family challenges and health difficulties.
 Sonam was sheltered by her grandmother and family.
 It was the decision of her great grandfather to return to Poland after the war instead of remaining in the UK.
 In Poland in addition to regular public school, she attended private English school for a while while her parents prepared her to immigrate to Canada in 1992.
 Sonam spent extended time around Catholic monastic life receiving weekly teachings of religion and catechism in Warsaw.